March 17, 2022

 This is why Net0 believes that putting carbon accounting on autopilot is essential for modern businesses.
 By using powerful AI-driven tools, Net0 automates data capture, ensures data quality, connects ERP, CRM and other systems with organisations' out-of-the-box integrations and offers API access to developers.
 Net0 convert business data to CO2e metrics automatically, with minimal effort from the team.

+Calculating your carbon footprint can be complex, as there are different carbon accounting methodologies for doing so.
+It can be difficult to understand the different methodologies, choose the right one for your business and effectively implement them.
 Net0’s platform helps businesses simplify the process by offering all three carbon accounting methods and finding the right one to use depending on each case.
 Whether your business chooses the activity-based approach, the spend-based method or the hybrid one, Net0 will support you throughout the process, helping you to accurately calculate emissions and achieve your net zero emissions targets.

-Once businesses are done with the first step of measuring carbon footprint, organisations might face more challenges with carbon management on the way to carbon neutrality and then net zero.
+Once businesses are done with the first step of measuring their carbon footprint, organisations might face more challenges with carbon management on the way to carbon neutrality and then net zero.
 Some of them might include challenges with reducing corporate carbon footprint, reporting carbon emissions in real-time and sharing the journey transparently with other stakeholders in the ecosystem.
 Net0 also helps to tackle these challenges by offering a range of solutions that make carbon management easy and transparent.

 The current state of carbon accounting in corporations